phillipchan1/process-and-test/README.md

         // whatever we want to do with our data-as long as we return it. return data;
     },
+    // 'async' or 'sync'
+    mode: 'sync',
+    // tests that we're passing in
     tests: [
         test1,
         test2